-3.5.25.
-SurgeryPlus Benefits
+3.5.26.
+Lantern Benefits

-3.5.25.1.
+3.5.26.1.
 Covered Expenses

-Covered expenses include travel and charges incurred during a covered Episode of Care with a SurgeryPlus surgeon and facility.
-Services received outside an Episode of Care or with a surgeon or facility outside the SurgeryPlus network will be subject to coverage under other provisions of the medical plan.
+Covered expenses include travel and charges incurred during a covered Episode of Care with a Lantern surgeon and facility.
+Services received outside an Episode of Care or with a surgeon or facility outside the Lantern network will be subject to coverage under other provisions of the medical plan.

-SurgeryPlus services are subject to a deductible.
-Once the deductible is satisfied, services covered under this section are paid at 100%.
-SurgeryPlus negotiates all costs before you have surgery, then coordinates the payment for you.
+Services covered under this section are paid at 100%.
+Lantern negotiates all costs before you have surgery, then coordinates the payment for you.

-SurgeryPlus travel benefits may not be used in conjunction with other AlaskaCare travel benefits provided in section 3.5.24, Travel and section 3.5.27, Transplant Services.
+Lantern travel benefits may not be used in conjunction with other AlaskaCare travel benefits provided in section 3.5.24, Travel and section 3.5.27, Transplant Services.

-NOTE: The travel benefit available through SurgeryPlus, is only available through the Employee Plan members' primary AlaskaCare health plan; it does not coordinate with additional AlaskaCare or other health plans.
-Services provided are subject to your annual plan deductible.
+NOTE: The travel benefit available through Lantern, is only available through the Employee Plan members' primary AlaskaCare health plan; it does not coordinate with additional AlaskaCare or other health plans.

-3.5.25.2.
+3.5.26.2.
 Covered Services and Procedures

-When your doctor recommends a surgery, the SurgeryPlus Benefit will assist you with both planning and paying for the covered medical procedure, including necessary travel associated with the covered procedure.
-A SurgeryPlus Care Advocate can help you find a board certified, high-quality surgeon for your procedure, set up an initial consultation, schedule your procedure appointments, make travel reservations (if required), transfer your medical records and coordinate all your surgery bills.
-You can utilize the SurgeryPlus benefit for the non-emergent procedures listed below.
+When your doctor recommends a surgery, the Lantern Benefit will assist you with both planning and paying for the covered medical procedure, including necessary travel associated with the covered procedure.
+A Lantern Care Advocate can help you find a board certified, high-quality surgeon for your procedure, set up an initial consultation, schedule your procedure appointments, make travel reservations (if required), transfer your medical records and coordinate all your surgery bills.
+You can utilize the Lantern benefit for the non-emergent procedures listed below.
 This is not an exhaustive list, but a general guideline of the types of procedures the benefit will cover.
-Please contact the SurgeryPlus Care Advocate at 855-715-1680 for additional information.
+Please contact the Lantern Care Advocate at 855-715-1680 for additional information.